Originally Published: August 22, 2015

 I wanted to share some information about visa and health requirements as this is really very important when considering where you want to visit as well as the routings you wish to take.
+This is especially important in today’s travels.

 Always remember that some countries require that you show a confirmed ticket to leave their country.
 Leaving is not always by air so bear that in mind as well.
 Your non-revenue ticket may not be enough.
 For the most part your non-revenue ticket is fine though at least once you have your visa.